 Evelina López Antonetty and United Bronx Parents/Padres Unidos del Bronx

 Many Puerto Ricans moved to and from the US mainland in the 1920s and 1930s.
 One of these migrants was Evelina López, who came to East Harlem as a child in 1933.1 As an adult and a mother, Evelina López Antonetty (her married name) became an education advocate.
 She lived in the South Bronx, where the Puerto Rican population grew dramatically after World War II ended and people came in search of work.2

-Antonetty later had the opportunity to expand her political vision as union worker, where she met Puerto Rican labor leader Jesús Colón, and as parent.
+Antonetty later had the opportunity to expand her political vision as union worker, where she met Puerto Rican labor leader Jesús Colón.
+She also learned from her experience as parent.
 Her first two children entered school in the South Bronx in the late 1940s, while she was home taking care of her youngest child.
 She increasingly became involved in her daughters’ school.
 She got to know the needs of other Puerto Rican families in the area and began to organize parents to push for the education their children deserved.

 Antonetty’s organizing work led her to found United Bronx Parents (UBP) in 1965.
 UBP organized and supported Puerto Rican and Black parents in the Bronx in pushing for better education.
 UBP attacked how racism, ableism, and bias against Spanish-speaking students and families together limited opportunities for Black and Latinx students.

 The organization’s early focus was on bilingual education.
 Many neighborhood youth came from Spanish-speaking families, but the Board of Education failed to provide the education they deserved and needed.
 Instead, teachers and administrators frequently labeled students as disabled because they spoke Spanish rather than English.